 For many adults who missed out on their Confirmation when they were younger and feel that there is no way to rectify the situation.
 This is our solution.

-Accordingly we will arrange an interview with you and ask you to attend a one day course at some point.
+Accordingly we will arrange an interview with you and ask you to attend some preparation sessions.
 The plan would then be to celebrate the Sacrament of Confirmation on the Easter Vigil Mass the following year.

 This is a serious step on your journey of faith, an encounter with Christ and the Holy Spirit which will enrich your life.